BAMresearch/SOFA/docs/source/atomic_force_spectroscopy.rst

 End Of Zeroline
 ~~~~~~~~~~~~~~~

+Text in progress.

 Jump To Contact
 ~~~~~~~~~~~~~~~

+Text in progress.

 Point Of Contact
 ~~~~~~~~~~~~~~~~

+Text in progress.

 .. _measurement erros:

 Measurement Erros
 =================

-During the measurement each force distance curve
+During the measurement each force distance curve is shifted in the x any y direction due to the experimental setup.

 Topography Offset
 -----------------

 The topography offset is a shift of the force distance curve in the piezo (x) axis.
-This error arises because
+This error arises because the spring beam does not return to the exact same starting position after each measurement point.

 Virtual Deflection
 ------------------

 The virtual deflection is a shift of the force distance curve in force (y) axis.
-This error is caused by the fact that
+This error is caused by the fact that the distance between the measuring surface and the measuring tip is not always equal.